OpenTOSCA/opentosca-vintner/docs/docs/orchestrators.md

 ## xOpera

 We install xOpera using the following command.
-This will install xOpera v0.6.9 system-wide using pip.
+This will install xOpera v0.6.9 in a virtual environment.
 For a manual installation see [the documentation](https://xlab-si.github.io/xopera-docs/02-cli.html#installation){target=_blank}.

 ```shell linenums="1"